 Security is a top concern, while hybrid integration is a top driver of adoption.
 “Because security continues to top the list of concerns related to adoption, managed and orchestration services are becoming increasingly popular as customers realize systems integrators have the expertise to navigate barriers and alleviate concerns regarding cloud adoption,” said Mooshian.

 TBR’s Hybrid Cloud Customer Research report indicates 20% of the large enterprise market has integrated at least two clouds to create a hybrid cloud, creating a $7 billion hybrid integration market in 2014.
-It expects the volume of integrations to increase over the next five years as customers demand improved data interoperability, connectivity and customer experience.
+It expects the volume of integration to increase over the next five years as customers demand improved data interoperability, connectivity, and customer experience.

 A third TBR report underscores the challenges this growing cloud adoption poses to the vendor community.
 Data center vendors face a growing set of channel challenges as they expand solutions portfolios to more effectively accommodate burgeoning demand for cloud and analytics.